 The final two miles of this greenway terminates just north of the Greenfield Village and Henry Ford Museum at the Rouge River Gateway Trailhead.
 Combined the greenway is 19.5 miles long.

 The 16.5-mile trail is in Oakland County in South-Eastern Michigan.
 The Chief Pontiac Program is a credentialed activity with an organized route for Scouts and youth groups.
 However, other groups may utilize its resources.
 Groups may opt to canoe a portion of the trail.
 A winter trek option covers a shorter distance.

 Hiking and backpacking are types of camping, as they involve carrying gear on one’s back while exploring the countryside.
-Everything a hiker needs, including their food has to be carried with them.
+Everything a hiker needs, including their food, must be carried with them.
 Hiking coupled with overnight camping takes a bit of skill.
-The more one does it the more skilled and comfortable they become on the trail.
+The more one does it, the more skilled and comfortable they become on the trail.

-The Chief Pontiac Trail is an ideal hiking outing for those Scouts and Scouters who are preparing for Scouting high adventure camping at Northern Tier the Boundary Waters Canoe Area in Minnesota or Philmont in Nevada.
+The Chief Pontiac Trail is an ideal hiking outing for those Scouts and Scouters preparing for Scouting high adventure camping at the Northern Tier of the Boundary Waters Canoe Area in Minnesota or Philmont in Nevada.